Jiuso1/fosfoyesos/README.md

 fosfoyesos.info is also possible thanks to José Enrique Martín Domínguez and Juan Pedro Bolívar Raya.
 They have taught us many ideas, and we're delighted to bring them to people.

-## To do now
+## TO-DO (now)

-1. Complete "Can phosphogypsum be recycled and valorized?" section.
+- Complete "Can phosphogypsum be recycled and valorized?" section.
-2. Contact Prayon.
-3. Add a Spanish version.
+- Add a Spanish version.

 ## TO-DO (in the near future)

-* Contact Florida Industrial and Phosphate Research Institute (fipr.floridapoly.edu).
+- Contact Florida Industrial and Phosphate Research Institute (fipr.floridapoly.edu).

 You can contact us by visiting the last section of our [website](https://tintobit.biz/).